 Why prepare financial projections?

-Business owners sometimes underestimate the importance of preparation, documentation and positioning when preparing financial projections to build sustainable revenue growth and quality of earnings.
+Business owners often underestimate the importance of preparation, documentation and positioning when preparing financial projections to build sustainable revenue growth and quality of earnings.
 All businesses need to adapt to constantly changing markets to remain competitive.
 Innovation is a critical component in strategy, finance and operations.

 Financial projections are also a major component in business valuation.